Associate Professor of Economics

 - Harvard Business School Wyss Doctoral Fellowship, 2004-2009

 Referee: The B.E.
-Journal of Economic Analysis and Policy, Biodemography and Social Biology, Eastern Economic Journal, Economics and Human Biology, Journal of Health Economics, Population Studies
+Journal of Economic Analysis and Policy, Biodemography and Social Biology, Demography, Eastern Economic Journal, Economics and Human Biology, Economic Development and Cultural Change, Health Economics, Journal of Development Economics, Journal of Health Economics, Journal of Human Resources, Population and Development Review, Population Studies, Review of Regional Studies

 Consulting: Human Development Report Office, United Nations Development Program